 Acceptable Use Policy.
-The University's Acceptable Use Policy (AUP (http://security.utexas.edu/policies/aup.html)) provides students, faculty, staff, and University affiliates with guidelines on appropriate and legal uses of computers and information technology at the University.
+The University's Acceptable Use Policy (AUP) provides students, faculty, staff, and University affiliates with guidelines on appropriate and legal uses of computers and information technology at the University.
 The policy outlines each person's responsibility when accessing and using these resources; it includes the University's position on downloading copyrighted materials.

 Violating the AUP can lead to serious consequences, including disciplinary action and criminal prosecution.
-All members of the University community are urged to become familiar with the AUP (http://security.utexas.edu/policies/aup.html).
+All members of the University community are urged to become familiar with the AUP.

 Campus Computer Store.
-Conveniently located in the Flawn Academic Center (FAC), the Campus Computer Store (http://campuscomputer.com/ campuscomputer) allows the University community to purchase hardware, software, and accessories at special academic prices.
-The Campus Computer Store is an authorized Apple and Dell Service Center.
-ITS negotiates to distribute Microsoft software in the store for the lowest available cost.
+Conveniently located in the Flawn Academic Center (FAC), the Campus Computer Store allows the University community to purchase hardware, software, and accessories at special academic prices.
+The Campus Computer Store is an authorized Apple and Dell Service Center and offers repair services.

 Canvas.
-Canvas (http://canvas.utexas.edu), a cloud-hosted learning management system (LMS) from Instructure (http://www.instructure.com) is the University's primary LMS.
+Canvas, a cloud-hosted learning management system (LMS) from Instructure is the University's primary LMS.
 It offers a Web 2.0 interface, cloud storage, and continuous updates throughout the year.
 Canvas enables students to connect and communicate with their instructors and classmates online, as well as access class materials, engage in discussion threads, receive assignments, and learn in a media rich environment.

 Cellular Service on Campus.
 Cellular coverage is essential for the daily needs of the campus.
-To make it easier and more affordable to stay connected, a number of cellular discounts (https://ut.service-now.com/utss/catalogoverview.do? sysparam_citems_id=42d65c7c4ff9d200f6897bcd0210c782&sysparam_cat_id=e0d08b13c3330100c8b837659bba8fb4%2CInformation %20Technology&sysparam_sys_id=<subcategory.parent>%2CTechnology%20Infrastructure%20&%20Management&sys_click_name=features) have been negotiated exclusively for members of the University community.
+To make it easier and more affordable to stay connected, a number of cellular discounts have been negotiated exclusively for members of the University community.

 EID.
 Each member of the University community is provided with an electronic identification, or EID, that is used to access high-security online campus services and transactions.
 A UT EID is required for all secure electronic transactions at the University, including registering for classes, claiming a University e-mail address, and accessing the University Library's online resources.
 Guest EIDs are available for job applicants, prospective students, and others and cannot be used for secure transactions.
-Before acquiring an EID, users must read and sign the Acceptable Use Policy (http:// security.utexas.edu/policies/aup.html).
-Self-service tools (https://idmanager.its.utexas.edu/eid_self_help) allow users to manage their UT EIDs online.
+Before acquiring an EID, users must read and sign the Acceptable Use Policy.
+Self-service tools allow users to manage their UT EIDs online.

 Flawn Academic Center.
-The Flawn Academic Center (FAC (https://its.utexas.edu/fac)), which is open twenty-four hours a day, five days a week during the fall and spring semester, offers flexible study spaces, easy collaboration, and computer access.
+The Flawn Academic Center (FAC), which has convenient hours, offers flexible study spaces, relaxed collaboration, printing, and computer access.
 Students and others in the campus community are invited to conduct research, write papers, and use the Internet.

-For instructions on printing at the FAC and other locations on campus, see UTprint Service (https://ut.service-now.com/utss/catalogoverview.do? sysparam_citems_id=b9d65c7c4ff9d200f6897bcd0210c77c).
+For instructions on printing at the FAC and other locations on campus, see UTprint Service.

 ID Center.
-The ID Center (https://ut.service-now.com/utss/catalogoverview.do?sysparam_citems_id=dc428de34fa69e0031eb7bcd0210c70c), located on the first floor of the Flawn Academic Center, is responsible for creating proximity-enabled ID cards and upgrading users' electronic identification (EID) to allow full access to online services.
+The ID Center, located on the first floor of the Flawn Academic Center, is responsible for creating proximity-enabled ID cards and upgrading users' electronic identification (EID) to allow full access to online services.
 Students must present a driver's license, passport, or other form of government-issued identification to receive a University ID card.
 To upgrade an EID, students must be at least eighteen years of age or accompanied by a guardian.